LaoZhuBaba/iapgo/README.md

 This tool only automates the setup of tunnels that would otherwise be complex to configure and maintain.
 It is not designed to bypass any security.
-IAP tunnelling will only be possible if your firewall allows it, but it considered more secure than allowing access from random public IP addresses.
+IAP tunnelling will only be possible if your firewall allows it, but it is considered to more secure than allowing access from random public IP addresses.

 This tool assumes that you have installed the Google Cloud SDK and have logged in with sufficient privileges to connect via Identity Aware Proxy.